oneturkmen/oneturkmen.github.io/_pages/about.markdown

 Prior to that, I obtained my BA in Computer Science from [<span style="color: #0d335f;">the American University in Bulgaria</span>](https://www.aubg.edu/).

-My focuses on software engineering tools and techniques for increasing software variability and reuse (e.g., software product lines, variability implementation strategies).
+My research focuses on software engineering tools and techniques for increasing software variability and reuse (e.g., software product lines, variability implementation strategies).
 I am also interested in program analysis tools, their applications, capabilities and drawbacks.